vishalraj82/react-from-scratch/README.md

 - Open a browser tab and visit - _http://localhost:4000_

 So if you were able to follow the steps to finally get a working page in browser, then you successfully created your react application from scratch.
-Lets understand about all the steps that we followed.
+Hope you have enjoyed this!